A comment period for this project closes Jun 26, 2023:

 Where is the Nisqually Corridor?

 The Nisqually Corridor is a term used to describe a popular year-round transportation corridor in the southwestern section of the park on Paradise Road, starting at the Nisqually Entrance near Ashford, WA, and ending at Paradise.
 The roads along the Nisqually Corridor are significant cultural and historic resources and lie within the Mount Rainier National Historic Landmark District.
 Surrounding the road corridor are remarkable natural resources and vast areas of federally designated wilderness.
-The Nisqually Corridor Management Plan will address issues related to visitor experience and resource protection throughout this corridor.
+The Nisqually to Paradise Corridor Management Plan will address issues related to visitor experience and resource protection throughout this corridor.

 Why is this plan needed?